ruscoe/dos-dialog/readme.txt

 == Installation ==

-1. Copy the plugin to `/wp-content/plugins/wp-dos-dialog`
+1. Copy the plugin to `/wp-content/plugins/dos-dialog`
-2. Activate the WordPress DOS Dialog plugin through the 'Plugins' screen in WordPress
+2. Activate the DOS Dialog plugin through the 'Plugins' screen in WordPress

 == Screenshots ==